krhoda/quartz/README.md

-# Quartz: Crystal Clear Concurrency -- Experimental.
+# Quartz: Crystal Clear Parallelism through Concurrency -- Experimental.

-To paraphrase Philip Wadler, some tools are invented, others are discovered.
-Quartz aims to bring the discoveries of applicable mathematics to the world of concurrent abrstractions, a world currently dominated by invention.
-Quartz's internal approach (via Process Calculi and Propagator Networks) seeks to make no trade off between safety and speed.
+Quartz aims to bring the discoveries of applicable mathematics to the world of concurrent and parallel abrstractions, a world currently dominated by invention.
+Quartz's internal approach seeks to make no trade off between safety and speed.
+Quartz's API seeks to be simple, composable, and above all else, reduce the number of "effects" (lock-contention, memory leaks, and deadlocks) a developer needs to reason about when dealing with parallelism.
+It accomplishes this through the useage of flexible inter-"process"/"thread"/"task" structures that can composed.

+The long term goal is something like a more flexible, barebones [Haxl](https://github.com/facebook/Haxl) for Rust, but clearly, a different approach will be required (and is alluded to in the theory sections).

+As it stands, it is a set of a la carte thread-safe communication mechanisms/value containers.

 It is currently a work-in-progress and much is left to be achieved.

-As it stands, it is a set of a la carte thread-safe communication mechanisms.
-If all goes well, it might be a Rust Propagator Framework for low/zero-cost futures.

-### By The Power of Math and Enthusiasm, I hope to provide:
-1) SAFE Concurrency Constructs/Primatives.
-(So far, 0 lines of `unsafe` code and 0 library dependencies)
-2) Freedom from deadlocks.
-(Idea in Progress, but it boils down to process calculi using ARCs or some sort of propagator framework)
-3) Zero-Cost Abastraction Futures.
-(By way of Lattice Variables and Propagator Networks -- And I will settle for Low-Cost if I have to).
-4) Perpetual Motion because if we get 2 and 3, we've got to be on a roll.
+Learning from the dangers of naming concepts `Monads`, we're going to give these structures names relevant to their useage in day to day computing, but we're also going to outline their mathematical/research heritage.
+The reason for this isn't trivia, but a formal proof of why these structures should have worthwhile properties, such as being impossible to leak or deadlock free.
+Additionally, by declaring these structures in concrete, practical, and mathematical terms, we avoid the confusion that ill-defined terms have caused, such as the exact distinction of (actor and channels)[https://core.ac.uk/download/pdf/84869002.pdf].
+Questions of bug or feature become easier to navigate as well.

+### TODO REFACTOR THE LIBS TO MEET THIS CONVENTION.

 ### The shoulders of giants:
 Implementation and exposed API influences include: